samiuzaman/Frontend-Mentor---QR-code-component-solution/README.md

 ### Useful resources

-- ([https://www.example.com](https://www.frontendmentor.io/)) -  This helped me for XYZ reason.
+- ([Frontend Mentor](https://www.frontendmentor.io/)) -  This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
-- ([https://www.example.com](https://www.w3schools.com/)) - This is an amazing article which helped me finally understand XYZ.
+- ([W3Schools](https://www.w3schools.com/)) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

 ## Author